camdowless/Card-Detector/README.md

   - [Describable Textures Dataset](https://www.robots.ox.ac.uk/~vgg/data/dtd/)

 ` Data Generation.ipynb`:
   - Generates annotated training data for the machine learning model.
-I started by taking photos of each playing card, cropping the background out, and making 50 copies increasing & decreasing the brightness levels.
+I started by taking photos of each playing card (`/cards_og`), cropping the background out (`/cards_cropped`), and making 50 copies increasing & decreasing the brightness levels.
   - Finds suit/value indicators in the top left, bottom right corners and draws a rectangle around them, saving the rectangle coordinates.
   - Takes 2 cards and an image from the DTD dataset, and places the cards in a random position.
 Generates an XML file containing the coordinates of the bouding boxes, the card classifications, and a unique image name.
   - For 3 cards, they are placed in a "fanned out" position, and the same process ensues.